Stars1233/SpatialVID/README.md

 ```bash
 pip install -r requirements/requirements_scoring.txt
 ```

+Ignore the warning about `nvidia-nccl-cu12` version, it is not a problem.

 You need to go into `path_to_your_env/lib/python3.10/site-packages/cpbd/compute.py` and change the import of `from scipy.ndimage import imread` to `from imageio import imread`.